 The Travel Day

-Our least favorite mode of transportation, without a doubt, is by bus.
-Bus travel is almost a necessity of travel in SE Asia, and something we grew very tired of.
-Yes, it is cheap and offers views of the country we’d never see by airplane, but these days were usually long and left us feeling physically and mentally exhausted by the time we reached our next hotel.
+Our least favorite mode of transportation, without a doubt, is the bus.
+Bus travel is almost a necessity of travel in Southeast Asia, and something we grew very tired of.
+Yes, it is cheap and offers views of the country we’d never have by airplane, but these days were usually long and left us feeling physically and mentally exhausted by the time we reached our next hotel.

 The Sightseeing Day

 This type of day is self explanatory.
-We usually spend the majority of the day out and about, touring whatever landmark, temple, museum, hiking trail, or city where we are.
+We usually spend the majority of the day out and about, touring the landmark, temple, museum, hiking trail, or city where we are.
 On these days, we usually start with breakfast (hopefully provided where we are staying) at 9 am, spend the majority of the day sightseeing, and are back at the hotel after dinner.

 The Chill Day

 These days are few and far between, usually happening once every week, but we all love them.
-Constant sightseeing and traveling is exhausting and sometimes we just need to take a break and we probably take these breaks a lot less often than we should.
+Constant sightseeing and traveling is exhausting and sometimes we just need to take a break.
+We probably take these breaks a lot less often than we should.

 What About Homeschooling?

 For homeschooling we are using Calvert Education and our experience has been awesome.
-Prior to starting the trip we made digital versions of most of the textbooks and put these on the kids laptops.
+Prior to starting the trip we made digital versions of most of the textbooks and put these on the kids’ laptops.
 Their subjects include math, reading, grammar, history, science, and geography.
 Tim covers the math while I handle everything else.

 Tyler did a great job learning how to self-educate himself, and even though he is only 12 years old he is well prepared for college.
 Tyler has been asking to keep the homeschooling going once back at home (but he also wants this one year trip to extend to a two or even three year trip…how much Tyler has changed this year is worthy of its own blog post).

 Without time off for Thanksgiving, winter break, or the multitude of other days the kids get off for public school, Tyler and Kara completed their fifth and sixth grade years of school by March 1.
 But we aren’t finished with learning.
-They still read educational books chosen by their wonderful mother, Tyler continues to learn Mandarin and do math problems supplied by Elizabeth Crosby at Dayton Oaks Elementary, and we bought Kara the Calvert sixth grade math program, hoping she’ll test into GT once back home.
+They still read educational books chosen by their wonderful mother, Tyler continues to learn Mandarin and do math problems supplied by his math teacher at Dayton Oaks Elementary, and we bought Kara the Calvert sixth grade math program, hoping she’ll test into GT once back home.

 What Kind of Places Do We Stay In?

 Mostly, we stay in midrange hotels.
 We have come to prefer smaller, homestay type accommodations, places that offer only a few rooms and have a more intimate, home type feel to them.
 Trip Advisor has been a source that is invaluable to us as we trust the rating system.
 Over ninety percent of the hotels we have stayed in we found on Trip Advisor.
 For one night stays we usually use Agoda or Booking.com as finding that perfect place isn’t critical for such a short stay.

 We reserve our hotels far in advance.
 This goes against the typical long term traveler, who has no set plans, stays in a place for a little bit and when gets tired of it, picks up and moves to the next place, finding a hotel room the day or two before or even on the day of arrival.
 Tim and I are planners.
 We like knowing that everything is reserved and taken care ahead of time.
 Plus, traveling with kids, we don’t want to arrive in a city and then spend a few hours, lugging backpacks, searching for a hotel to stay in.
 This does not sound like our idea of fun at all.

 As for our hotel rooms, we usually stay in “family rooms.”
 These rooms typically have a double or queen bed with two singles for kids.
 Rarely do we have two rooms or an apartment.
 That means that all four of us share the same room night after night after night.
 Being together all of the time takes some getting used to and every once in awhile we just need our space apart.
 When we finally get to a hotel with two separate rooms it is very much appreciated by all of us.

 Getting in Those Runs Has Been Harder Than We Thought

 This came as a huge surprise to me.
-Prior to the trip I had dreams of logging hundreds of miles, running past the Coliseum, through the streets of Venice and Kathmandu, on the beachs of Krabi.
+Prior to the trip I had dreams of logging hundreds of miles, running past the Coliseum, through the streets of Venice and Kathmandu, on the beaches of Krabi.
 Getting in those runs has been a lot harder than we thought it would be.

 We started off great in Europe and really did run around the Coliseum one morning.
-But once we go to South Africa, things changed.
+But once we got to South Africa, things changed.
 In South Africa there were so many warnings of armed robbery that we never felt safe enough to go on a run.
-Kathmandu was way too crowded (it was hard to even walk at some places), India was way to smoggy and dirty, and even some of the cities we stayed in in SE Asia were too crowded to get in our runs.
+Kathmandu was way too crowded (it was hard to even walk at some places), India was way too smoggy and dirty, and even some of the cities we stayed in in SE Asia were too crowded to get in our runs.